verrazzano/docs/content/en/docs/networking/security/net-security.md

 By default, all pods in a Kubernetes cluster have network access all other pods over the network.
 Kubernetes has a NetworkPolicy resource that provides network level 3 and 4 security for pods, restricting both ingress and egress IP traffic for a set of pods in a namespace.
 Verrazzano configures all system components with NetworkPolicies to control ingress.
 Egress is not restricted.
-By default, applications do not have NetworkPolicies, but you can configure them using a Verrazzano project.

 **NOTE:** A NetworkPolicy resource needs a NetworkPolicy controller to implement the policy, otherwise the policy has no effect.
 A Kubernetes CNI plugin that provides a NetworkPolicy controller, such as Calico, must be installed by